 Arab Monarchian and Arian practices were now free of Catholic Byzantine persecution.
 Monarchianism taught the unity and monarchy of God, as opposed to the Trinitarian view of God with its associated elevation of Mary and saints (Surah 5:116-7).
 Arian/Monarchian theology also taught the subservience of Christ as an inferior being (Surah 3:51, 5:75, 16:2).
 These points were central to Syrian church doctrines and were first taught by Ignatius of Antioch (d.
 117AD) and later crystallised by Paul of Samosata, a later bishop of Antioch (d.
 272AD).
 He, and the teacher Arius, taught that Christ was only perfect because he was a perfectly obedient human, so becoming the Logos and worthy of a special place with God.
 The title Son of God was a position of human honour, not divine nature.
 The Middle Eastern church, believing itself to be closer to the original theology and thrust of Christianity, a Christianity that came from their own back yard no less, did not see Jesus as the Catholic incarnation of God, but a special messenger, a great prophet of God.

 In common with Jewish communities and their all-encompassing Torah, Arab Christianity accepted the dominance of religious contractual obligations in many spheres of life, Works and lifestyle were emphasised over mere Greek-inspired philosophical assent as found in Byzantine churches.
 In this part of the world orthopraxy trumped orthodoxy.
 Strict obedience was as important as belief.
 The Arab Syrian church also used the Diatessaron in preference to the four gospels.
 This was a composite gospel written by Titian the Syrian, who also had an aversion to alcohol so advocated the use of water in communion instead of wine (Surah 2:219, 5:91).
+From this documents may have come the phrase People of the Book.

 Non-Byzantine liturgical practices also prevailed in the Syrian churches, some of which survive today in Coptic, Ethiopian and other Middle Eastern traditions.
 Theophilus of Antioch, although the first to use the world trinity, actually taught that salvation came by proving oneself worthy to God instead of receiving grace through Christ, just as Christ the Logos proved himself worthy by living an exemplary life.
 The Syrian Arabs also had distinct relationships between men and women, unique social structures, a love of war, and belief in spirit beings called Jinn, from where we get the word genie.
 In the first six centuries of Christianity these unique Middle Eastern traditions and theologies had already spread to India, Central Asia, and even to China via Syrian Orthodox missionaries.
 When in Kerala, India, in 2009 I saw a still functioning 1,500 year old Syrian Orthodox church in the famous Kerala Backwaters.